makeco-labs/stripe-kit/packages/demos/postgres/README.md

 # Stripe Sync PostgreSQL Demo

-This demo shows how to use `@makeco/stripe-sync` with PostgreSQL and Drizzle ORM to sync subscription plans between your application and Stripe.
+This demo shows how to use `stripe-kit` with PostgreSQL and Drizzle ORM to sync subscription plans between your application and Stripe.

 ## Setup